 - global cooperation

-… all of which I talk about in my post: The 7 Philosophical Pillars Peace Humanity
+… all of which I talk about in my policy page: The 8 Philosophical Pillars Peace Humanity

 As with all powerful major social changes in global social values we will see a different set of motivational drivers evolve.
 Things such as:

 - increasing product lifetime